spinnylights/math-work/README.md

-# Zoe's math work repo
+# Zoë's math work repo

 Here I keep text and images I've produced in the course of studying math: definitions and other notes, proofs I've worked